thinksource/myspider/README.md

 ##Requirements:
 This is for python3, if you run on python2 you need to change print function.
-This module need module requests and js2py.
+This module need module requests, js2py and beautifulsoup4.
 You need to install them at first.

-pip install js2py, requests
+pip install js2py, requests, beautifulsoup4

 ## Main function: